 So let’s get to it.
 Here are my highlights from my trip to Lisbon.

-If you arrive in Lisbon too early to check in (and it’s raining), borrow an umbrella from your hotel and walk into town.
+(If you arrive in Lisbon too early to check in (and it’s raining), borrow an umbrella from your hotel and walk into town.
 Find a bottle of wine and eat all of the olives and bread.
 And Pasteis de Nata.

 Friendly heads up… restaurants tend to put olives and bread on your table as soon as you sit down, this is NOT free.
-It’s delicious and worth it, but it’s not free.
+It’s delicious and worth it, but it’s not free.)

 Where to eat

-Probably my favorite meal in Lisbon.
+BA Wine Bar do Bairro Alto is my favorite meal in Lisbon.
 An excellent wine bar with incredibly knowledgeable staff.
 You can do a range of pairings but we did an extensive wine pairing with meats and cheeses.
 We even tried anchovy, which I will never do again.
 Make a reservation as early as possible!
 This place is popular.

 What to do

-Day trip to Belém
+A day trip to Belém